google/kctf/docs/local-testing.md

 1 err
 ```

-Here you can see the healthcheck is failing to read `CTF{` from the challenge (as we changed `cat /flag` to `echo /flag`).
+Here you can see that the healthcheck is failing to read `CTF{` from the challenge (as we changed `cat /flag` to `echo /flag`).

 In order to facilitate development, you can disable the healthcheck by running the following command:
 ```bash
 sed -i s/enabled:\ true/enabled:\ false/ challenge.yaml
 ```

-And run `kctf chal start` once again.
-If you try to connect again, you will see:
+Then run `kctf chal start` once again.
+If you now try to connect again, you will see:
 ```
 == proof-of-work: disabled ==
 /flag